 The Village of Park Forest has a legacy of living and growing sustainably.
 Since its founding in 1949, the Village has equally valued the three pillars of sustainability: environment, economy, and equity.
 In May 2012, Park Forest adopted the Growing Green: Park Forest Sustainability Plan (PFSP).
 The PFSP was developed with major assistance from the Chicago Metropolitan Agency for Planning (CMAP) and their Local Technical Assistance program.
-The PFSP consolidates significant sustainable achievements to date, and identifies critical changes needed to make Park Forest more sustainable in the future.
-Since the adopting of Park Forest’s Sustainability Plan, the Village has received several awards and is a recognized leader in sustainable practices.
+The PFSP consolidates significant sustainable achievements to date and identifies critical changes needed to make Park Forest more sustainable in the future.
+Since the adoption of Park Forest’s Sustainability Plan, the Village has received several awards and is a recognized leader in sustainable practices.

 Park Forest is proud to be a signatory of the Greenest Region Compact, which promotes sustainability in Chicago area communities and the region.
-To date, just over 120 communities have signed the Compact, which addresses ten areas, including clean energy, water, land, waste and recycling, economic development and climate.
+To date, just over 120 communities have signed the Compact, which addresses ten areas, including clean energy, water, land, waste and recycling, economic development, and climate.

 What is sustainability?